-The different causes of primary and secondary hypopituitarism are listed in the table below (see Table: Causes of Hypopituitarism).
+The different causes of primary and secondary hypopituitarism are listed in the table .

 Symptoms and signs relate to the underlying disorder and to the specific pituitary hormones that are deficient or absent.
 Onset is usually insidious and may not be recognized by the patient; occasionally, onset is sudden or dramatic.

-Lack of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) in children leads to delayed puberty.
+Lack of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) in children leads to delayed puberty Delayed Puberty Delayed puberty is absence of sexual maturation at the expected time.
+Diagnosis is by measurement of gonadal hormones (testosterone and/or estradiol), luteinizing hormone, and follicle-stimulating... read more .
 Premenopausal women develop amenorrhea, reduced libido, regression of secondary sexual characteristics, and infertility.
 Men develop erectile dysfunction, testicular atrophy, reduced libido, regression of secondary sexual characteristics, and decreased spermatogenesis with consequent infertility.